SNAP Benefits in Indiana: How to Apply and Qualify

 How to Apply for SNAP Benefits in Indiana

-To apply for SNAP benefits in Indiana, you can submit an application online, in person at a local office, or by mail.
+Applying for SNAP in Indiana is flexible.
+You can submit your application online, in person at a local office, or through the mail.

 Apply Online

-• Create an account or log in to start a new application.
+• Create an account or log in to an existing one.

-• Fill out all required sections and upload digital copies of your verification documents before submitting.
+• Complete the application questions and upload digital copies of your verification documents before submitting.

-For direct assistance, you can apply at your local Division of Family Resources (DFR) office.
-Staff are available to answer questions and guide you through the paperwork during business hours.
+For direct assistance, visit your county’s Division of Family Resources (DFR) office.
+Staff are available to answer questions, help you complete the form, and explain what documents you need to provide.

 Apply By Mail